So what’s the Catholic advice to Salve?

 in their daily lives and not just in holy rituals.

+traditional clergy.
 One church official called RH champions “no better than

 terrorists” and supporting the RH bill as “almost like becoming Judas.”
 One bishop